imec-int/choirbox/jacktriptest.md

 ## hardware

 - all tests were run on RPI4B+ 8Gb
-- connected to a TP-link off the shelf gigabitswitch and pingtimes between boxes of < 0.1ms
+- connected to a TP-link off the shelf gigabit-switch and pingtimes between boxes of < 0.1ms

 ## jack_iodelay

-jack_iodelay is a standard tool included with jack to measure the delay in a asignal path.
-I ran the folowwing tests
+jack_iodelay is a standard tool included with jack to measure the delay in a signal path.
+I ran the following tests

 ### 2 RT kernel boxes using jacktrip -S (HUB mode)
 ```